OPLSPotentialBuilder

 Returns:

-Whether or not missing types are ignored on molecules.
+Whether bonded structures missing atom types are ignored in setting potentials.

 Return type: